niklasHagner/youtube-scheduler/README.md

 cause every time you call the youtubeAPI that key has to be provided.

 Step 2: Make node use that apiKey
-Easy way: change the line `var apiKey = process.env.YOUTUBEAPIKEY` to `var apiKey = "mykeyhere"` Right way: Set the environemnt variable `YOUTUBEAPIKEY` to your apiKey value.
+* Quick way: change the line `var apiKey = process.env.YOUTUBEAPIKEY` to `var apiKey = "mykeyhere"`
+* A better way: Set the environemnt variable `YOUTUBEAPIKEY` to your apiKey value.

 ### How to set env vars on Unix:
-Set it Permanently: `export YOUTUBEAPIKEY = 'abc123'` ...or just set it for one session: in the node shell run this command: `process.env.YOUTUBEAPIKEY = 'abc123'`
+* Set it Permanently: `export YOUTUBEAPIKEY = 'abc123'`
+* ...or set it for current session only: in the node shell run this command: `process.env.YOUTUBEAPIKEY = 'abc123'`

 ### How to set env vars on Windows:
-Set it temporarily:
-while in the node-shell set the variable with the command command: `process.env.youtubeapikey = 'abc123'`

-..or Set it permanently:
+* Set it permanently:
-From Powershell:
+  * From Powershell:
  `[Environment]::SetEnvironmentVariable("YOUTUBEAPIKEY", "abc123", "User")`
-You might have to restart your console to use the new env variable in node
+  * You might have to restart your console to use the new env variable in node

+* Set it temporarily:
+  * while in the node-shell set the variable with the command command: `process.env.youtubeapikey = 'abc123'`

 ## Build
 1. `grunt` or `grunt && grunt watch` in the root directory
 2. browse to `http://localhost:3000`